Red0Core/SearchSystem/ARCHITECTURE.md

   the trusted set, producing two maps: `brand_id -> Brand` and `token -> brand_id` for O(1) lookups.
-* `extract_brand_ids_from_text` reuses the same tokenizer for manufacturers at index time, and `detect_brands_in_query` performs query-time detection so the classifier and Elasticsearch share a single brand universe.
+* `extract_brand_ids_from_text` reuses the same tokenizer for manufacturers at index time, skips the generic nouns before fuzzy matching, and `detect_brands_in_query` performs query-time detection so the classifier and Elasticsearch share a single brand universe.

 ## Normalization & classification helpers (`app/utils.py`)